27theo/limb/README.md

 # limb
 Limb counter for Achaea, on Mudlet.
 Please see [the releases page](https://github.com/27theo/limb/releases) for the download.

-## Apparently I chose an awful namespace.
-I thought I could get away with it, but it seems not.
-Re-releasing the package with a different namespace in the next few hours or so!

 ## Setup

  1) Install the latest release from the releases section (see to the right of this on desktop website).